 After Javier Pastore had given les Parisiens the lead, Messi was thrown on despite suffering from a calf strain sustained in the 2-2 first-leg draw.
 The substitution was to be crucial.
 With 19 minutes remaining, Messi ran at the PSG back four and caused confusion with a stabbed pass for David Villa, with Pedro hammering home the loose ball.
 Even on one leg, the Argentine remained the difference at Camp Nou.

-And despite being clearly unfit, Messi returned to the fray as a substitute in the second leg eight days later, with the Blaugrana heading out of the competition, and set up Pedro’s crucial equaliser to end the French side’s hopes of an upset once and for all.
+Despite being clearly unfit, Messi returned to the fray as a substitute in the second leg eight days later, with the Blaugrana heading out of the competition, and set up Pedro’s crucial equalizer to end the French side’s hopes of an upset once and for all.

-That he didn’t play again until the semi-final first leg against Bayern Munich said much about the complete lack of fitness of a man who rarely succumbs to injury.
-That he returned at all against the eventual European champions told us even more about how much Barcelona treasure his game-changing abilities.
+That he didn’t play again until the semifinal first leg against Bayern Munich said much about the complete lack of fitness of a man who rarely succumbs to injury.
+That he returned at all against the eventual European champion told us even more about how much Barcelona treasures his game-changing abilities.

-As it turned out, the decision to select Messi for the clash at the Allianz Arena did nobody in Catalunya any favours.
-The star No.10 looked all of about five per cent fit, and Barca were stuffed 4-0 by a rampant Bayern.
+As it turned out, the decision to select Messi for the clash at the Allianz Arena did nobody in Catalunya any favors.
+The star No.10 looked all of about five percent fit, and Barca was stuffed 4-0 by a rampant Bayern.